 - So far in 2018, Red Deer has the highest rate of apparent drug poisoning deaths related to fentanyl per, 100,000 population, according to Province of Alberta Opioids and Substance Misuse 2018 Report (January – June).

-- Red Deer has the only OPS in Alberta as of October 1, 2018.
+- Red Deer has the only Overdose Prevention Site (OPS) in Alberta as of October 1, 2018.

 - As of October 1, 2018, there are 6 SCS sites operating within 3 Alberta cities, including Lethbridge, Calgary and Edmonton.